 Themes from my dissertation can be found in my article, "Protestant Unity and Anti-Catholicism: the Irenicism and Philo-Semitism of John Dury in Context," published in the April 2017 issue of the Journal of British Studies.
 I am also the co-author of a chapter in The Oxford Handbook of the Protestant Reformations (2016) on “Protestantism and non-Christian Religions.”
 At Hopkins, I taught an undergraduate course on “Persecution and Toleration in early modern Europe” in spring 2018.

 I hold a Bachelor of Humanities (2007) from Carleton University in my hometown of Ottawa, Canada, and a Master of Arts (2012) from the University of Alberta.
-My doctoral research is supported by a fellowship from the Social Sciences & Humanities Research Council of Canada (SSHRC).
+My research is supported by a Doctoral Fellowship from the Social Sciences & Humanities Research Council of Canada (SSHRC).

 Thesis Title: "Religious Toleration and Protestant Expansion in Revolutionary England, 1642-1658"